 LIFE OF SÉBASTIEN

-De Montessus took over from Endeavour founding CEO, Neil Woodyer, in 2016 as a precondition of Egyptian entrepreneur Naguib Sawaris’ effective takeover.
-De Montessus was previously head of mining for AREVA, France’s nuclear reactor manufacturer where he won headlines for ordering the investigation into its botched $2.5bn takeover of UraMin.
-De Montessus resigned from AREVA, ending a 10-year stint in an effort to draw a line under the imbroglio.
-He has a background in investment banking and is a graduate of Paris’ ESCP-Europe Business School.
+De Montessus took over from Endeavour founding CEO Neil Woodyer in 2016 as a precondition of Egyptian entrepreneur Naguib Sawiris’ takeover at that time.
+De Montessus was previously head of mining for Areva, France’s nuclear reactor manufacturer, where he won headlines for ordering the investigation into its botched $2.5bn takeover of UraMin.
+De Montessus resigned from Areva, ending a 10-year stint trying to draw a line under the imbroglio.
+He has a background in investment banking and is a graduate of Paris’s ESCP Business School.